jasonstolaruk/CurryMUD/README.md

 0. Run `stack build` to compile the `curry` binary and libraries.
 0. Run `stack install` to copy the `curry` binary to `$HOME/.local/bin`.
 0. Execute the `curry` binary.
-0. Telnet to `localhost` port 9696 to play.
+0. Telnet to `localhost` port 9696 to play (better yet, use a MUD client).

 ## How to contact me